NavaneethNivol/profile_project/README.md

       pip install -r requirements.txt

-3. Now, to make an empty Database use the following commands:
+3. Now, to create a Database use the following commands:

       python manage.py migrate